 - 2 cups buttermilk + 1 tbsp for topping

-If you don't have buttermilk (really, who usually does?) on hand, an easy sub is two tbsp lemon juice or vinegar to one cup of low fat milk.
+Don't have buttermilk?
+No problem.
+An easy sub is two tbsp lemon juice or vinegar to one cup of low fat milk.
 Stir and allow to sit for 5 minutes, and you have a perfect buttermilk substitute.